CamielJalink/Advent-of-Code-2025/README.md

 4. Start developing and run your code using `npm run part1` and `npm run part2`

 Puzzles and input are found on https://advent-of-code.com

+Please note:

+- If you want to change back to an older day, just run the `generateDay` script again.